 Specialized instruction in dance, Physical Education, library studies, art, science, and music is core to the Waterford Kindergarten program.
 These subjects are taught by experienced Lower School specialists who are experts and practitioners in their fields of study.

-Students meet with Waterford’s dance, P.E., music, and library specialists for 30 minutes each week.
+Students meet with Waterford’s science, art, dance, P.E., music, computer, and library specialists each week.

 Dance and P.E. classes develop children’s locomotor and social skills, build self-confidence, and foster an appreciation for physical activity (GreatSchools).

 In music, students are introduced to formal music instruction using the piano lab, Orff instruments, sight reading, and vocal games and activities.